Ideas for Structuring Your Piano Practice

 Set apart a time to practice, and make it regular!

 First things first — when thinking about how to structure your piano practice sessions, it can be really helpful to have specific goals and objectives in mind.
+Your piano teacher in the Upper East Side can help you with this.
 All the more so if you are learning on your own rather than working with an instructor!
 You might want to be able to play a particular piece by a certain date, for example.
 Or maybe you are working on being able to play a piece more fluently.
 Perhaps you want to smooth out a challenging passage.

 Whatever your objective, think of it before you sit down to practice.
 It can be very helpful to keep a small journal near the piano, where you write down what what you worked on each day and what you intend to work on next time you practice.